 Prior to fiscal 1996, the Company was profitable for six consecutive quarters.
 In fiscal 1996, the Company expanded its product offerings to include wafers and package-ready devices and incurred a consolidated net loss of \$3.2 million, which primarily resulted from significant initial operating expenses related to the Company's expansion.
-The Company increased its expense levels in most operating areas to support anticipated growth in demand for each of its product offerings, including the hiring of additional manufacturing, research, engineering, sales and administrative personnel.
-For fiscal 1996 and the first quarter of fiscal 1997, such initial operating expenses amounted to approximately \$3.9 million and \$2.7 million, respectively, and related to employee, facility, overhead, depreciation, and research and development costs incurred to qualify certain production systems for production capability and to establish manufacturing processes.
+The Company increased its expense levels to support anticipated growth in demand for each of its product offerings, including the hiring of additional manufacturing, research, engineering, sales and administrative personnel.
 In fiscal 1996, the Company also increased its investments in inventory and capital equipment.
 As a result, the Company is dependent upon increasing revenues and profit margins to achieve profitability.
 If the Company's sales and profit margins do not increase to support the higher levels of operating expenses, the Company's business, financial condition and results of operations would be materially adversely affected.
-The Company currently anticipates continuing to expand its manufacturing capacity for the production of wafers and packageready devices, which entails substantial additional capital expenditures.
+The Company currently anticipates continuing to expand its manufacturing capacity for the production of wafers and package ready devices, which entails substantial additional capital expenditures.
 The Company will spend approximately \$8.0 million of the net proceeds of the Offering for this purpose.
 The Company incurred a substantial loss in the quarter ended December 31, 1996.
 The loss was primarily attributable to continuing start-up expenses associated with the Company's two new product lines.
 In the future, the Company expects to derive significant revenues from sales of wafers and package-ready devices.
 However, the Company's ability to derive any such revenues is subject to certain risks and uncertainties, including yield, process and capacity related risks and risks associated with the market acceptance of such products.
-The Company commenced shipment of MR devices to General Motors in January 1997 and expects that it will substantially reduce its losses in the remainder of fiscal 1997 and into fiscal 1998.
 There can be no assurance that the Company will be successful in developing or marketing such wafers and package-ready devices.
 The Company's failure to develop or market such products would have a material adverse effect on the Company's business, financial condition and results of operations.